An unbiased estimator of the case fatality rate: Proposed estimators

-$T_{d,i}=$ Number of days since confirmation until death in the $i$-th case confirmed on day $d$.
+$T_{d,i}:=$ number of days since confirmation until death, in the $i$-th case confirmed on day $d$.

-Let $F_d$ be the cumulative distribution function ($cdf$) of $T_{d,i}|M_{d,i}=1$.
+Let $F_d$ be the cumulative distribution function of $T_{d,i}$ conditional on $D_{d,i}=1$.
 Several authors use this distribution in their estimations, see for instance \cite{marschner2021case}, \cite{garske2009assessing}, \cite{nishiura2009early}, \cite{dorigatti2020report}.
-Note that we are allowing the $cdf$ to change in time unlike \cite{garske2009assessing}.
-This seems realistic for several reasons; for instance, new treatments may lengthen the survival time, the sanitary system may collapse and this may shorten the survival time or the confirmation of cases may be faster, lengthening also the time from confirmation until death, among others.
+Note that we are allowing the cumulative distribution function to change in time, unlike \cite{garske2009assessing}.
+This seems realistic for several reasons; for instance, new treatments may lengthen the survival time, the sanitary system may collapse and this may shorten the survival time, or the confirmation of cases may be faster, lengthening also the time from confirmation until death, among others.